RFA Petroleum

 3 April 1919 Engineer Lieutenant Charles P Vickerman RNR appeared before a court martial charged with (a) being absent without leave and (b) improperly leaving his ship.
 The accused pleaded Guilty and was adjudged to forfeit 12 months seniority, to be dismissed his ship and to be severely reprimanded.

 1 May 1919 Engineer Lieutenant Joseph S Harrison RNR appointed as Chief Engineer Officer.
-He had previously served as the Chief Engineer Officer of RFA Reliance
+He had previously served as the Chief Engineer Officer of RFA RELIANCE

 1 May 1919 Greaser Barnard Ferney MMR 981185 and Assistant Steward A Bowman MMR 938672 both logged as deserting the ship.
 Greaser Fernley had signed on on the 29 January 1919 and Assistant Steward Bowman had signed on on 13 March 1919.
 Assistant Steward Bowman must have been recovered as he was transfered to HMS Eaglet on 16 October 1919